Enhanced Due Diligence

 What Happens During an Enhanced Due Diligence Check?

-When a customer meets one or several of the required metrics, it is up to a company’s KYC compliance team to decide how best to deliver a reasonable assurance to regulators that this client was legit.
+When a customer meets one or several of the required metrics, it is up to a company’s KYC compliance team to decide how best to deliver a reasonable assurance to regulators that this client was legit, as part of the enhanced due diligence process.

 - multiple identification documents verified, possibly delivered in-person